-7. CONTRACT MONITORING MEETINGS
+E. CONTRACT MONITORING MEETINGS

-Contractor shall ensure that staff providing program oversight and management attend a quarterly performance review meeting as scheduled by the County to review the Scope of Work (SOW) and to discuss performance measures, fiscal expenditures, and clinical progress of program participants as appropriate per the contract.
+Contractor shall ensure at least one member of the leadership team is available to meet with the County Contract Manager or designee for check-in technical assistance meetings as needed.
+Additionally, Contractor shall ensure that staff providing program oversight and management attend the performance review meetings as scheduled by the County to review the Scope of Work (SOW), discuss performance measures, fiscal expenditures, and clinical progress of program participants as appropriate per the contract.